Press

 Santa Fe Reporter

-New York Recital Debut, The Metropolitan Museum of Art
+New York Recital Debut, The Met Museum

 "Fluidity and resiliency were two hallmarks of Mr. Hochman's playing, and they came to the fore immediately in the Praeambulum to Bach's Partita No. 5, executed with the smoothness of cream but the transparency of water."